 Thanks to the series being released one week before Christmas, many viewers were able to watch the entire series over the holidays.
 It was nearly impossible to go out in public or see friends and not talk about the series.
 The series has brought significant attention to Manitowoc County, the sheriff department, and the attorneys who played pivotal roles in the case.
 Avery’s defense team has received nearly universal acclaim for their effort diligence in defending Avery.
 Conversely, the special prosecutor, who is now in private practice, had to suspend his Yelp page and has actually received death threats.
 The Manitowoc County Clerk of Courts has also been inundated with requests to see portions of the trial exhibits.
 One woman from Australia has gone as far as requesting the entire transcript from the trial.

 The series has also led to jurors speaking out, both for and against the verdict.
-Our own Attorney Matthew Meyer was interviewed by 620 WTMJ on the topic of jurors swapping votes.
+One of our attorneys was interviewed by 620 WTMJ on the topic of jurors swapping votes.
 While almost impossible to know how often jurors swap votes in the jury room, any time a jury does not focus solely on the evidence and each charge individually, the process is called into question.

 What’s next for Avery?